mitk0936/nodemcu-ide/README.md

 5. Open a pull request.

+## Quirks

+In case of issues with serialport and mismatching versions
+Run: `npm rebuild @serialport/bindings --update-binary`

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.